Maboroshy/midi-scripter/docs/overview.md

 - [`start_gui`][midiscripter.start_gui] - starts the script with GUI and routes log messages to its Log widget.
 The preferred starter.
 - [`start_silent`][midiscripter.start_silent] - starts the script with no
   logging or GUI.
-The fastest.
+The most efficient.
 - [`start_cli_debug`][midiscripter.start_cli_debug] - starts the script with
   logging to console.
 That increases latency and jitter.
 Use only while debugging the script with no access to GUI.

 ## Message matching

-Message objects can be filtered in callables by their attribute values as in the example above, but they also have more powerful [`matches`][midiscripter.Msg.matches] method.
+Message objects can be filtered within callables by their attribute values as in the example above, but they also have more powerful [`.matches`][midiscripter.Msg.matches] method.

 This method takes conditions for each message object attribute in the order of message object's `__init__`.

-This matching uses the simplified [schema](https://github.com/keleshev/schema)-like approach:
+The matching uses the simplified [schema](https://github.com/keleshev/schema)-like approach:

-1. If condition is `None` or omitted, it matches anything.
+1. If the condition is `None` or omitted, it matches anything.
-2. If condition equals attribute, it matches the attribute.
+2. If the condition equals the attribute, it matches the attribute.
-3. If condition is a container and contains the attribute, it matches the attribute.
+3. If the condition is a container (list, tuple) and contains the attribute, it matches the attribute.

 Use `Not(condition)` to invert condition matching.